 The Committee may at its discretion seek information and recommendations from relevant departments, committees or independent consultant as appropriate when conducting the review.
-In 2021, the Committee has engaged Ernst & Young to conduct an independent review on the effectiveness of the Bank's remuneration system to ensure compliance with the principles set out in CG-5.
+In 2024, the Bank has engaged Ernst & Young Advisory Services Limited to advise on the performance management systems, multi-year measures applying on individual staff members' performance evaluation for adequate alignment of variable remuneration with long-term objectives of the Bank and reflecting the time horizon of the associated risks, and the structured mechanism to consider conduct issues in performance and remuneration evaluation.
+Internal Audit Department would continue to conduct regular independent review on the effectiveness of the Bank's remuneration system to ensure compliance with the principles set out in CG-5.